Generic selectors

 Answer: Kurt Hahn

-101. Who is regarded as the founder of the Kindergarten system?
+6. Who is the founder of pragmatism in education?

 Answer: John Dewey